-Because XYWAV has 92% less sodium than XYREM, a high-sodium oxybate, choosing XYWAV can help reduce sodium intake, a modifiable risk factor for cardiovascular disease.
+Because XYWAV has 92% less sodium than high‑sodium oxybates, choosing XYWAV can help reduce sodium intake, a modifiable risk factor for cardiovascular disease.

 Scroll to view chart

-‡Based on an average of 380 mg sodium in 1 large serving of French fries (~1520 mg for 4 servings) according to a 2012 USDA analysis of 3 fast food chains.
+†Based on an average of 380 mg of sodium in 1 large serving of french fries according to a 2012 USDA analysis of 3 fast-food chains.

 §For people ages ≥14 years.

-- XYWAV contains 92% less sodium than XYREM
+- XYWAV is clinically superior to XYREM by means of greater safety because XYWAV contains significantly less sodium than XYREM

 I'm very health-conscious, so I was excited when I learned that a

 lower-sodium oxybate treatment was available.”